 As Laura brings up, “People always get surprised when they find out we aren’t childhood friends… I get the sense that it kind of devalues our friendship in their eyes.”
 But the thing is, forging these relationships at an age when we know ourselves better has its advantages.

 “The friendships I have now, I’ve established through common ground,” Yasmin tells us.
 “Getting to know people without the pressure of say, being in school and needing to bend yourself to maintain the convenience of a group of friends, means you’re able to get to know each other from a better starting point.”
 She adds that new relationships can always become old ones.
 “Sure we might not be able to laugh about our old teachers or reminisce over funny childhood stories, but we just get each other, as we are now.
 And I enjoy my time, and who I am, way more around my current friends — who I’ve only known for about two years — than I do with friendships I have from my younger days.”

 Beyond just having things in common, there are a plethora of reasons we become friends with people.
 And it's easy to get so comfortable with the presence of people that we don't always stop to really think about what they actually bring to our lives and whether or not we actually want to be friends with them.
-For Laura, she worries that had she rigidly stuck to the friends she grew up with, she never would've given much to Georgie, and she might be stuck in “the rut of talking about the same old things that I didn't realize I stopped caring about.”
+For Laura, she worries that had she rigidly stuck to the friends she grew up with, she never would've given much to Georgie, and she might be stuck in “the rut of talking about the same old things that I didn't realise I stopped caring about.”

 Her pondering raises the question: Do we need to meet new people to expand our worlds?
 Well, it’s definitely not a bad idea.
 Are the friendships we make later in life any less deep than those we’ve held for years?
 Certainly not.
 The reality is that sometimes friendships really can run their course, and it’s important to take stock of what is actually serving you and be open to new people.